FVQA: Fact-based Visual Question Answering: Related Work

 \subsection{Visual Question Answering Methods}

 Malinowski \etal \cite{malinowski2014multi} were the first to study the VQA problem.
-They proposed a method that combines image segmentation and semantic parsing with a Bayesian approach to sampling from nearest neighbors in the training set.
-This approach requires human defined predicates, which are inevitably dataset-specific.
+They proposed a method that combines image segmentation and semantic parsing with a Bayesian approach to sample from nearest neighbors in the training set.
+This approach requires human defined relationships, which are inevitably dataset-specific.
 Tu \etal~\cite{tu2014joint} built a query answering system based on a joint parse graph from text and videos.
 Geman \etal~\cite{geman2015visual} proposed an automatic `query generator' that is trained on annotated images and produces a sequence of binary questions from any given test image.

-The current dominant trend within VQA is to combine Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) to learn the mapping from input images and questions, to answers.
-Both Gao \etal~\cite{gao2015you} and Malinowski \etal \cite{malinowski2015ask} used RNNs to encode the question and renerate the answer.
+The current dominant trend within VQA is to combine convolutional neural networks and recurrent neural networks to learn the mapping from input images and questions, to answers.
+Both Gao \etal~\cite{gao2015you} and Malinowski \etal \cite{malinowski2015ask} used RNNs to encode the question and generate the answer.
 Whereas Gao \etal~\cite{gao2015you} used two networks, a separate encoder and decoder, Malinowski \etal \cite{malinowski2015ask} used a single network for both encoding and decoding.
-Ren \etal \cite{ren2015image} focused on questions with a single-word answer and formulated the task as a classification problem using an LSTM.
-Inspired by Xu \etal \cite{xu2015show} who encoded visual attention in the Image Captioning, authors of \cite{zhu2015visual7w,Chen2015ABC,Jiang2015compositional,andreas2015deep,yang2015stacked} proposed to use the spatial attention to help answer visual questions. \cite{yang2015stacked, noh2015dppnet} formulated the VQA as a classification problem and restrict the answer only can be drawn from a fixed answer space.
-In other words, they can not generate open-ended answers.
+Ren \etal \cite{ren2015image} focused on questions with a single-word answer and formulated the task as a classification problem using an LSTM (Long Short Term Memory) network.
+Inspired by Xu \etal \cite{xu2015show} who encoded visual attention in image captioning, authors of \cite{zhu2015visual7w,Chen2015ABC,Jiang2015compositional,andreas2015deep,yang2015stacked} proposed to use spatial attention to help answer visual questions. \bluettt{Most of existing methods formulated the VQA as a classification problem and restrict that the answer only can be drawn from a fixed answer space.} In other words, they cannot generate open-ended answers.
 Zhu~\etal~\cite{zhu2015uncovering} investigated the video question answering problem using `fill-in-the-blank' questions.
-However, either an LSTM or a GRU (Gated Recurrent Unit, similar to an LSTM) is still applied in these methods to model the questions.
-Irrespective of the finer details, we label this the LSTM approach.
+However, either an LSTM or a GRU (Gated Recurrent Unit) is still applied in these methods to model the questions.
+Irrespective of the finer details, we refer to them as the \bluettt{RNN} approaches.